richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 **May**

-- *This Is Not Propaganda: Adventures in the War Against Reality* - Peter Pomerantsev
+- *This Is Not Propaganda* - Peter Pomerantsev
 - *Save the Cat!
-Writes for TV: The Last Book on Creating Binge-Worthy Content You'll Ever Need* - Jamie Nash
+Writes for TV* - Jamie Nash
-- *Nothing Is True and Everything Is Possible: The Surreal Heart of the New Russia* - Peter Pomerantsev
+- *Nothing Is True and Everything Is Possible - Peter Pomerantsev
-- *The Soul of an Octopus: A Surprising Exploration into the Wonder of Consciousness* - Sy Montgomery
+- *The Soul of an Octopus* - Sy Montgomery

 **June**